frankvlotman/Quick-Web-Search/README.md

 # Quick-Web-Search
 Quickly search the web using the Bing Search API.
-Reduce adverts, pop-ups, captchas &amp; other distractions.
+Reduces adverts, pop-ups, captchas &amp; other distractions.